pwsiegel/pwsiegel.github.io/_posts/ds/2017-08-26-basic-bayes.md

 1. Construct a "reasonable" space of possible underlying models for the system.
 2. Solve the _deduction problem_ for each model: compute the probability of the observed data given the model.
-3. Express the probability of each model given the observed data in terms of the probability of the observed data given the model, and choose the model with the highest probability.
+3. For each model, express the probability that the model is correct given the observed data in terms of the probability of the observed data given the model.
+Choose the model with the highest probability.

 We'll work through all three steps in the context of the coin flip example, but first let us discuss a bit of basic mathematics necessary in step 3.